Royal Collection: History

 Few items from before Henry VIII survive.
-The most important additions were made by Charles I, a passionate collector of Italian paintings and a major patron of Van Dyck and other Flemish artists.
+The most important additions were made by Charles I, a passionate collector of Italian paintings and a major patron of van Dyck and other Flemish artists.
 He purchased the bulk of the Gonzaga collection from the Duchy of Mantua.
 The entire Royal Collection, which included 1,500 paintings and 500 statues, was sold after Charles's execution in 1649.
 The 'Sale of the Late King's Goods' at Somerset House raised £185,000 for the English Republic.
-Other items were given away in lieu of payment to settle the king's debts.
+Other items were given away in lieu of payment to settle the King's debts.
 A number of pieces were recovered by Charles II after the Restoration of the monarchy in 1660, and they form the basis for the collection today.
 The Dutch Republic also presented Charles with the Dutch Gift of 28 paintings, 12 sculptures, and a selection of furniture.
 He went on to buy many paintings and other works.

-George III was mainly responsible for forming the collection's outstanding holdings of Old Master drawings; large numbers of these, and many Venetian paintings including over 40 Canalettos, joined the collection when he bought the collection of Joseph "Consul Smith", which also included a large number of books.
+George III was mainly responsible for forming the collection's outstanding holdings of Old Master drawings; large numbers of these, and many Venetian paintings including more than 40 Canalettos, joined the collection when he bought the collection of Joseph "Consul Smith", which also included a large number of books.
 Many other drawings were bought from Alessandro Albani, cardinal and art dealer in Rome.

 George IV shared Charles I's enthusiasm for collecting, buying up large numbers of Dutch Golden Age paintings and their Flemish contemporaries.
 Like other English collectors, he took advantage of the great quantities of French decorative art on the London market after the French Revolution, and is mostly responsible for the collection's outstanding holdings of 18th-century French furniture and porcelain, especially Sèvres.
 He also bought much contemporary English silver, and many recent and contemporary English paintings.
 Queen Victoria and her husband Albert were keen collectors of contemporary and old master paintings.

 Many objects have been given from the collection to museums, especially by George III and Victoria and Albert.
-In particular, the King's Library formed by George III with the assistance of his librarian Frederick Augusta Barnard, consisting of 65,000 printed books, was given to the British Museum, now the British Library, where they remain as a distinct collection.
+In particular, the King's Library formed by George III with the assistance of his librarian Frederick Augusta Barnard, consisting of 65,000 printed books, was given to the British Museum and later transferred to the British Library, where they remain as a distinct collection.
 He also donated the "Old Royal Library" of some 2,000 manuscripts, which are still segregated as the Royal manuscripts.
-The core of this collection was the purchase by James I of the related collections of Humphrey Llwyd, Lord Lumley, and the Earl of Arundel.
-Prince Albert's will requested the donation of a number of mostly early paintings to the National Gallery, London, which Queen Victoria fulfilled.
+The core of this collection was the purchase by James I of the related collections of Humphrey Llwyd, John Lumley, 1st Baron Lumley, and the Henry FitzAlan, 19th Earl of Arundel.
+Prince Albert's will requested the donation of a number of mostly early paintings to the National Gallery, which Queen Victoria fulfilled.